wpfleger96/Calculator/README.md

     methods or classes then they will need to be properly documented using JavaDoc comments and tags.

- 6. Update the top of the <code>README.md</code> in your project directory to contain the following information at the top of the file (updating it with your own information:
+ 6. Update the <code>README.md</code> in your project directory to contain the following information at the top of the file (updating it with your own
+    information:

     ```markdown
     # Project Submission